Project Enquiry

 ChatGPT & Co-pilot – The Sliding Scale

-While these were the original trailblazers, they have started to slip in our rankings.
+While these were the original leaders, they have started to slip in our opinion.
 We’ve found increasing issues with accuracy, being out of date and “hallucinations”.
 They remain useful for quick, low-stakes tasks, but they no longer hold the top spot for our critical drafting work.
-Of course these also come with a premium subscription, which is a downfall for smaller organisations.
+Of course, these may also require a premium subscription, which is a drawback for some.

 Midjourney (V6+) – Visual Consistency

-For campaign imagery that looks polished rather than generic, Midjourney is still the leader.
-It allows us to maintain a consistent visual style across social content, provided you have a human eye to guide the prompt.
-Again, a subscription is needed.
+For campaign imagery that looks polished rather than generic, Midjourney is good.
+It allows you to maintain a consistent visual style across social content, provided you have a human eye to guide the prompt.
+To get the best results, you still need to master “slash commands” and specific parameters (e.g., --ar 16:9, --stylize, --cref).
+Again, a subscription is needed, especially as everything is published in the community gallery unless you go premium and go ‘stealth’, and the legal landscape for AI art in 2026 remains a grey area.

-We’ve been testing the “top of the market” AI web builders.
-While they are impressive as tech demos, our experience shows they aren’t quite ready to replace the professional.
+We’ve been testing some of the “top of the market” AI web builders – and there are a lot!
+While they are impressive as tech demos, our experience shows they aren’t quite ready to replace the professional yet… here’s why –

 Lovable – Fast Prototyping